 While in the Corps, Ramos’ wife urged him to continue his education through online classes offered by various colleges, as well as additional Marine Corps training.
 “Since the late 1990s, the U.S. military has provided 100 percent tuition assistance,” he notes.
 “After a few years, the online classes began to take shape into a degree.”
 Juan even continued with online studies while in Afghanistan.
 “One of the advantages of being in information technology is that wherever you go, you’re bringing the Internet with you,” he says.

 The year 2015 was a significant one for Juan.
 He received his B.S. in information and computer sciences, specializing in networking and security summa cum laude from Park University.
 He also retired from the Marines and began to plan his life after the Corps.
 A cousin of his wife works for a company in the Livermore area.
 She urged Ramos to look at the opportunities the Laboratory had to offer.
-In July, Juan joined Computing’s Desktop Support Section, serving the Weapons and Complex Integration organization.
+In July, Juan joined Computing’s Desktop Support Section, serving the Weapons and Complex Integration organization (now named Strategic Deterrence).
 According to his colleagues, Juan is known as a model of quiet efficiency and great customer service.

 Juan describes his new post as a dream job, a place where he can really focus on applying his occupational skills, including some competencies that weren’t relevant in the Marine Corps, as well as branching out to projects beyond his network security focus.
 He is also investigating the possibility of getting a Master’s degree with help from the Post-9/11 GI Bill.
 Today, he lives in San Francisco with his wife and two children, and the family cares for his mother-in-law while he makes the lengthy commute to his job.
 “I listen to a lot of books on tape while commuting,” he says, “I go through about a book a week.”